Buying Tips

 +

 An auction sheet is essential but not sufficient on its own for high-value purchases.
-It confirms the vehicle's full history in Japan.
-A physical inspection confirms current condition.
-For lower-value purchases under $4,000–$5,000 with a clean sheet (Grade 5, no marks), many buyers rely on auction sheet alone.
-For anything higher value, combining both is strongly recommended.
+For lower-value purchases under $4,000–$5,000 with a clean Grade 5 sheet and no damage flags, many buyers proceed on the sheet alone.
+For anything higher, combining auction sheet with physical inspection is strongly recommended.

 How much does a pre-purchase inspection cost for a Japanese import?